junxit/us-congress-bills-111/metadata.md

 - 2009-03-18 — Introduced in Senate
 - 2009-03-18 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2009-03-18 — Sponsor introductory remarks on measure.
 (CR S3373-3374)
+- 2009-05-20 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-04-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2010-04-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2010-04-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 342.